Macro206/CMDKit-Framework/README.md

 Note:

 Specifically made for Mac.
-It uses the Foundation Framework, so not even the source code could be recompiled in such a way that it works on Linux.
+It uses the Foundation Framework, which is available by default on Macs

 Therefore it won't work on Linux or Windows.

-However, you're welcome to rewrite it so that it works on other platforms.
+However, you're welcome to rewrite it (e.g. in C++) so that it works on other platforms.
 If you choose to publish the modified code, please attribute me, or even better, include a link to the original repository.

 Thanks!